lsst-tstn/tstn-017/index.rst

 #.
 If a CSC receives a ``start`` command with an empty ``configuration`` (see :ref:`renaming proposal <section-renaming>`) attribute, it will load the values in ``base.yaml``.
 #.
 If a CSC receives a ``start`` command with a ``configuration`` attribute equal to a label in ``_labels.yaml``, it will load the values in ``base.yaml`` first and override those values defined in the mapped configuration file.
 #.
 The name ``default`` should not be used for labels.
 #.
-Remove implicit configuration feature.
-    All valid configurations should have a label.
+All valid configurations must have a label to be loaded by the CSC.
     Configurations will not be loaded by filename.
 #.
 The configuration repository should be kept clean of configurations used for unit testing or for different purposes (e.g. test stand configurations).
     Configurations tailored for test stand can be kept in different branches/tags.